 If your dog barks at another animal, it’s vital to act immediately if you’re finding it difficult to control the barking.
 Otherwise, your pup could be strengthening negative communication patterns that you’re trying to break.

 If your pup is looking at another dog and starts barking, stop walking so he can refocus all of his attention on you.
 If your pup can remain calm, restart the walk

 Remember, fear could be the underlying issue if your dog barks, so early socialisation and getting your dog used to new experiences is essential.

 When you see another animal, try to distract your pup by calling his name and giving him a treat.
 This will help prevent the stimulus from leading to an outburst.
-Carrying a pouch is a good idea for this, here is a list of the best dog training treat pouches we reviewed.
+Carrying a pouch is a good idea for this, and you can choose for yourself which is the best dog treat bag from our detailed guide.

 3) Walk at a Brisk Pace.

 If your dog barking is driving you mad, walk faster.
 When you walk at a rapid pace with your dog, it’s going to be harder for them to get distracted since they’ll have a more challenging time catching anything interesting before it disappears.

 While this might seem counterintuitive, many dogs find that having something to occupy themselves with is an excellent way of eliminating the urge to bark.
 If your dog loves squeaky toys, you can try holding one as you walk and reward them with it when they have stopped barking.